bemanproject/task/docs/issues.md

 ### Shadowing The Environment Allocator Is Questionable

-Concern raised:

-> I'm unsure whether the shadowing of the `get_allocator` query
-> on the parent environment with the coroutine promise's allocator
-> is the behavior we really wnat here.,

-TODO add example? turn into text
+The `get_allocator` query on the environment of receiver passed to `co_await`ed senders always returns the allocator determined when the coroutine frame is created.
+The allocator provided by the environment of receiver the `task` is `connect`ed to is hidden.

-- creating a coroutine (calling the coroutine function) chooses the allocotor for the coroutine frame, either explicitly specified or implicitly determined.
+Creating a coroutine (calling the coroutine function) chooses the allocotor for the coroutine frame, either explicitly specified or implicitly determined.
 Either way the coroutine frame is allocated when the function is called.
-- the fundamental idea of the allocator model is that children of an entity use the same allocator as their parent unless an allocator is explicitly specified for a child.
+At this point the coroutine isn't `connect`ed to a receiver, yet.
+The fundamental idea of the allocator model is that children of an entity use the same allocator as their parent unless an allocator is explicitly specified for a child.
-- the `co_await`ed entities are children of the coroutine and should share the coroutine's allocator
+The `co_await`ed entities are children of the coroutine and should share the coroutine's allocator.

-- further, to forward the allocator from the receiver's environment in an environment, its static type needs to be convertible to the coroutine's allocator type: the coroutine's environment types are determined when the coroutine is created at which point the receiver isn't known, yet
-- on the flip side, the receiver's environment can contain the configuration from the user of a work-graph which is likely better informed about the allocator
+In addition, to forward the allocator from the receiver's environment in an environment, its static type needs to be convertible to the coroutine's allocator type: the coroutine's environment types are determined when the coroutine is created at which point the receiver isn't known, yet.
+Whether the allocator from the receiver's environment can be used with the statically determined allocator type can't be determined.
+It may be possible to use a type-erase allocator which could be created in the operation state when the `task` is `connect`ed.

-- the allocator from the receiver's environment could be forwarded if the `task`'s allocator can be initialized with it, e.g., because the `task` use `std::pmr::polymorphic_allocator<>`.
-- it isn't a priori clear what should happen if the receiver's environment has an allocator which can't be converted to the `task`'s environment: at least ignoring a mismatching allocator or producing a compile time error are options.
+On the flip side, the receiver's environment can contain the configuration from the user of a work-graph which is likely better informed about the best allocator to use.
+The allocator from the receiver's environment could be forwarded if the `task`'s allocator can be initialized with it, e.g., because the `task` use `std::pmr::polymorphic_allocator<>`.
+It isn't clear what should happen if the receiver's environment has an allocator which can't be converted to the allocator based `task`'s environment: at least ignoring a mismatching allocator or producing a compile time error are options.
+It is likely possible to come up with a way to configure the desired behavior using the environment.

 ## Stop Token Management

 ### A Stop Source Always Needs To Be Created

-Concern raised:

-> the way the promise is worded seems to specify that a stop-source
-> is always constructed as a member of the coroutine promise - you
-> shoud really only need a new stop-source when adapting between
-> incompatable stop-token types, if everything is using
-> `inplace_stop_token` then it should just be passed through and have
-> no space overhead in the promise.

-TODO add example? turn into text

-- the stop source is an exposition-only member of the `promise_type` and I don't think the existance of such a member has any implication on whether such an object needs to exist or where it is created
-- an implementation can (and probably should) create the stop source in the operation state object when `connect`ed to a receiver with an an environment with a mismatching stop token.
-- if there is a concern with that the specification is unnecessarily restrictive, it should be fixed to use a specifiation macro similar to other specification macros used which refer to entities in the operation state
-- there is certainly no design intend to create unnecessary stop sources and I don't think the specification implies that it is required
+The specification of the `promise_type` contains exposition-only members for a stop source and a stop token.
+It is expected that in may situations the upstream stop token will be an `inplace_stop_token` and this is also the token type exposed downstream.
+In these cases the `promise_type` should store neither a stop source nor a stop
+token: instead the stop token should be obtained from the upstream stream environment.
+Necessarily storing a stop source and a stop token would increase the size of the promise type by multiple pointers.
+On top of that, to forward the state of an upstream stop token via a new stop source requires registration/deregistration of a stop callback which requires dealing with synchronization.

+The expected implementation is, indeed, to get the stop token from the operation state: when the operation state is created, it is known whether the upstream stop token is compatible with the statically determined stop token exposed by `task` to `co_await`ed operations via the respective receiver's environment.
+It the type is compatible there is no need to store anything beyond the receiver from which a stop token can be obtained using the `get_stop_token` query when needed.
+Otherwise, the operation state can store an optional stop source which gets initialized and connected to the upstream stop toke via a stop callback when the first stop token is requested.

+The exposition-only members are not meant to imply that a corresponding object is actually stored or where they are.
+Instead, they are merely meant to talk about the corresponding entities where the behavior of the environment is described.
+If the current wording is considered to imply that these entities actually exist or it can be misunderstood to imply that, the wording may need some massaging possibly using specification macros to refer to the respective entities in the operation state.

+### The Wording Implies The Stop Token Is Default Constructible

+Using an exposition-only member for the stop token implies that the stop token type is default constructible.
+The stop token types are generally not default constructible and are, instead, created via the stop source and always refer to the corresponding stop source.

+The intent here is, indeed, that the stop token type isn't actually stored at all: the operation state either stores a stop source which is used to get the stop token or, probably in the comment case, the stop token is obtained from the upstream receiver's environment by querying `get_stop_token`.
+The rewording for the previous concern should also address this concerna.

 ## Miscelleaneous Concerns